rm511130/pcc-service-instances/README.md

 SmallPCC           p-cloudcache     small                               create succeeded
 ```
 As you can see, there are 3 Service Instances of PCC in this ORG and SPACE, and only one of them is bound to an App.
+Note that the `cf services` or `cf s` command will only list the services in the current targeted ORG and SPACE.

 ## Step 3.
 The GUIDs for all Service Instances across all ORGs and SPACEs

 For this step to work, you will need to be logged in as `admin`.

-Please note that Service Instances of all types (PCC, MySQL, NFS, Spring Cloud, etc...) will be displayed, including any additional PCC Services Instances that were not in the ORG and SPACE used in Steps 1 & 2.
+Note that Service Instances of all types (PCC, MySQL, NFS, Spring Cloud, etc...) will be displayed, including any additional PCC Services Instances that were not in the ORG and SPACE used in Steps 1 & 2.

 ```
 $ cf curl /v2/service_instances | jq '.resources[] .entity .name, .resources[] .metadata .guid'